Fontaine Saint-Michel: History

 The Fontaine Saint-Michel was part of the great project for the reconstruction of Paris overseen by Baron Haussmann during the French Second Empire.
-In 1855 Haussmann completed an enormous new boulevard, originally called the Boulevard de Sébastopol-rive-gauche, now called the Boulevard Saint-Michel, which opened up the small place Pont-Saint-Michel into a much larger space.
+In 1855 Haussmann completed an enormous new boulevard, originally called the Boulevard de Sébastopol-rive-gauche, now called the Boulevard Saint-Michel, which opened up the small Place Saint-Michel (which faces Pont Saint-Michel) into a much larger space.
 Haussmann asked the architect of the service of promenades and plantations of the prefecture, Gabriel Davioud, to design a fountain which would be appropriate in scale to the new square.
 As the architect of the prefecture, he was able to design not only the fountain but also the facades of the new buildings around it, giving coherence to the square, but he also had to deal with the demands of the prefet and city administration, which was paying for the project.

 Davioud's original project was for a fountain dedicated to peace, located in the center of the square.
 The prefect authorities rejected this idea and asked him instead to build a fountain to hide the end wall of the building at the corner of the Boulevard Saint-Michel and the Rue Saint-André-des-Arts.
 This forced Davioud to adapt his plan to the proportions of that building.

 The next design made by Davioud in 1856 provided the architectural structure of the fountain; a facade divided into four horizontal levels, similar to a triumphal arch, with four Corinthian columns on high socles framing the central niche.
 The main cornice is surmounted by a French Renaissance design feature, an inscribed tablet in a grand architectural framing.
 As the revised site was just off the axis of the bridge, Davioud created a visual compromise in a series of shallow bowed basins through which the water issuing from the rock under the supine body of Saint Michael's adversary spills.
 The water ends in a basin sunk into street level, with a curving front edge that softens the line of the monument's architectural base.